HelmyBlub/chatSim/tasks.md

 Tasks:
-- citizen remember to check their home once in a while
 - citizen view distance depending on what
     - Mushroom small can't see that far.
 Building can be seen a lot further
     - at night can see as far